 - Original Certificate of Fixed Deposit or Structured Investment or Unit Trusts

 - Latest 3 months’ bank statements of the salary crediting account

 - Confirmation Letter from Employer

 - Last 6 months’ bank statements

 - Latest annual income statement (BE/B Form), with valid tax payment receipt

 Still not sure?
-Check out our recommendations for personal loans here.
+Check out our other personal loan recommendations.